radicle-dev/radicle-contracts/docs/how_the_pool_works.md

 ## The cycles

-The whole blockchain history is divided into cycles of equal length so that every block belongs to a cycle.
+The whole blockchain history is divided into cycles of equal duration so that every block is assigned to a cycle based on its timestamp.
 Cycles are numbered starting with zero.
-In the examples below, we assume that the cycle length is 5.
+In the examples below, we assume that the cycle length is 5 seconds.

 ![](how_the_pool_works_1.png)